 - Magnesium: A mineral that supports more than 300 biochemical reactions, including energy production, DNA repair, and muscle contraction

-It’s also important to note that vitamin C is extremely heat sensitive, so only fresh or very gently cooked organ meats will have appreciable amounts.
+It’s also important to note that vitamin C is extremely heat sensitive, so only fresh or very gently cooked organ meats have appreciable amounts of the vitamin.

 Many carnivore dieters claim that the nutrient requirements for the general population simply don’t apply to them.
 Anecdotally, I know of several individuals who have consumed a carnivore diet for three or more years without any overt signs of nutrient deficiencies.

 Still, we’re lacking data.
 Currently, the DRIs are the best we have to go off of, and I don’t think we have enough evidence to unequivocally say that this diet has no risk of producing nutrient deficiencies in the general population.

 Should We Aim Higher Than the Daily Recommended Intake?

 Even if the carnivore diet were sufficient to prevent outright deficiency, we should also consider metabolic reserve.
 Metabolic reserve is the capacity of cells, tissues, and organ systems to withstand repeated changes to physiological needs.
 In other words, it’s having enough nutrients “in the bank” to deal with a major stressor, injury, or environmental exposure.
 (13) So, if an all-meat dieter manages to meet a recommended nutrient intake, it still may not be enough for optimal health.

 Other Possible Side Effects of an All-Meat Diet

 It Lacks Beneficial Phytonutrients, Which Support Your Health

 Phytonutrients are chemicals that are produced by plants to protect against environmental threats, such as attacks from insects and disease.
 They can also have major benefits for our health.
 Curcumin, beta-carotene, quercetin, and resveratrol are all examples of common phytonutrients.